suiGn/netget/README.md

 >
 > Learn more at: [netget.me](https://netget.me)

-**NetGet** streamlines the orchestration of digital domains with the simplicity of a pedal's press, enabling seamless symphonies across networked realms.
+**NetGet** streamlines the orchestration of domains and networks with the simplicity of a pedal's press, enabling seamless connections across networked realms.
 Acts as a dynamic conduit, **directing internet traffic to local services**.
 Inspired by the vast digital landscapes of cyberpunk lore and the simplicity of guitar pedals.